wavemaker/docs/learn/on-premise/azure/install-prerequisites.md

     apt-get install iptables ca-certificates -y
 ```

-- To upgrade and install the latest version of Docker
+- To upgrade or Install the latest version of Docker
   - Run the following command to list available versions

   ```bash